stuartellis/multiform/README.md

 Each infrastructure component is a separate Terraform root module.
 The project uses [Terraform workspaces](https://developer.hashicorp.com/terraform/language/state/workspaces) to support deploying multiple instances of the same component to the same environment.

-The main implementation uses UNIX shell and a Makefile.
+The tooling uses UNIX shell and Makefiles.
 This project also includes an alternative implementation in Python 3.

+The Terraform root modules are referred to as *stacks*.
+The tooling that runs Terraform on stacks is referred to as *stackform*.

 > /!\ EXPERIMENTAL: This project is under development.